Code-Institute-Submissions/User-Centric-Milestone-Project-Gym/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) - markup language for the structure and presentation of World Wide Web contents.
 - [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - used to format the layout of Web pages.
-- [Gitpod](https://www.gitpod.io/) - A hosted Web IDE based on the renowned Visual Studio Code-based IDE Theia used to code the project.
-- [Github](https://github.com/) - provides hosting for software development version control using Git.
 - [Font Awesome](https://fontawesome.com/) - Toolkit used to style website with icons.
 - [Image Hover](https://www.imagehover.io/) - Toolkit used to create hover effects on images.
 - [Google Fonts](https://fonts.google.com/) - a font and icon toolkit.